spec-first/connexion/docs/apps_and_apis.rst

     $ uvicorn run:app

-or if you installed connexion using :code:`connexion[uvicorn]`, you can run it using the :code:`run` method, although this is only recommended for development:
+or if you installed connexion using :code:`connexion[uvicorn]`, you can run it using the :code:`run` method.
+This is only recommended for development:

 .. code-block:: python